This site requires a more recent version of Adobe Flash Player to function properly.

 Shift From Hard Disk Drives To Solid State Drives

 All leading laptop manufacturers are now offering laptops with a hybrid HDD-SSD primary memory and high-end high-performance laptops with complete SSD memory.
 Solid state drives are much more expensive per GB and this is the primary reason for the slow adoption of SSD as the primary memory component.
 As production capacity increases and technology changes leads to a drop in SSD prices, we can expect that solid state drives will become a standard for notebooks and netbooks.
-These drives are unlikely to find extensive use in desktops in the near future.

 Growth In Cloud Computing And Remote Storage Services